-The 50 pence coin was the second largest denomination of decimal coin in Ireland.
+The 50 pence coin was the second largest denomination of Irish Decimal Coins coin in Ireland.
 However, from 1970 until 1990, the 50 Pence coin was the largest denomination of Irish coin.
 The video shown gives an overview of each of the Irish Decimal Coins.

 The 50 Pence Dublin Millenium was part of the Decimal 1969-2001 coin series of Ireland.
 Designed by Thomas Ryan and produced in 1988 at the Currency Centre Dublin mint and was a commemorative 50 pence coin minted to celebrate the Dublin Millennium.
 In total 5,050,000 of these coins were minted, below you will find more information and values on the 50 pence Dublin Millenium coin.